paninski-lab/lightning-pose/README.md

 ```

 where you use the date in which you ran the model.
 Click on the provided link in the
 terminal, which will look something like `http://localhost:6006/`.
+Note that if you save the model at a different directory, just use that directory after `--logdir`.

 ## Visualize train/test/val predictions